-- 1 or to User and press the Menu Select button directly below User.
-The display shows the User Login screen. - 2 Perform one of the following actions: - or to [ID Entry] and press the Menu Select button directly below Edit to enter ID.
+- or to USER and press the Menu Select button directly below USER.

+The display shows the User Login screen.

+- 2 Perform one of the following actions:

+- or to [ID Entry] and press the Menu Select button directly below Edit to enter ID.
 A blinking cursor appears on the screen.
 Use the keypad to type or edit a user name.
-Press the Menu Select button directly below Ok to submit. - a or to scroll through the list of predefined user names.
-Press the Menu Select button
+Press the Menu Select button directly below Ok to submit.

+- or to scroll through the list of predefined user names.
+Press the Menu Select button directly below SEL to select the predefined user name.

-Press and hold or to scroll through the list of predefined user names at a fast scroll rate.
-Press the Menu Select button directly below Logn to select the predefined user name.
+- Press and hold or to scroll through the list of predefined user names at a fast scroll rate.

+Press the Menu Select button directly below

+LOGN to select the predefined user name.

-If the selected predefined username has more than eight (8) characters, or an invalid character in it, the display momentary shows Invalid ID.
+If the selected predefined username has more than eight (8) characters, or an invalid character in it, the display momentary shows INUALID ID.